Zpeedbrew/Saiiber/README.md

 # Developer Notes
+Uses clang-format with Google formatting.
+All pull requests must comply with these formatting requirements.

 - Logger should log to the Dolphin console if you turn off "Enable MMU" in the advanced settings.
 - sd directory contains the virtual SD card data.
 - Libraries required are all installed with pacman and listed in the Makefile